broadinstitute/terra-helmfile-images/argocd-custom-image/README.md

       - name: HELM_CHART_RELEASE
         value: my-argocd-release

+#### `terra-helmfile-argocd`

+Used by the terra-app-generator ArgoCD Application to generate ArgoCD deployments for Terra apps.

+    plugin:
+      name: terra-helmfile-argocd
+      env: {} # No environment variables supported

+#### `terra-helmfile-app`

+Used to deploy almost all Terra apps.
+Each of these environment variables correlates to an option that is passed to terra-helmfile's `render` script.

+    plugin:
+      name: terra-helmfile-app
+      env:
+      - name: TERRA_APP # Terra app being deployed (-a); required
+        value: cromwell
+      - name: TERRA_ENV # Terra env being deployed to (-e); required
+        value: alpha
+      - name: TERRA_APP_VERSION # Override app version (--app-version); optional
+        value: 53-f40ab98
+      - name: TERRA_CHART_VERSION # Override chart version (--chart-version); optional
+        value: 0.7.1

 ## Building and publishing a new image

 Docker images are automatically built by a Cloud Build trigger in the [dsp-artifact-registry](https://console.cloud.google.com/cloud-build/triggers?project=dsp-artifact-registry) project.